ooaklee/ghatd/docs/getting-started/starter-v0.md

 6. Group the results with `starter.NewStack`.

-The starter package intentionally does not create Redis clients, email providers, OAuth providers, payment provider clients, validators, or cleanup logic.
+The starter package intentionally does not create Redis clients, email providers, OAuth providers, payment provider clients, validators, or resource cleanup functions.
 Those remain visible and replaceable in the host application.

+## CleanupGroup

+`CleanupGroup` aggregates multiple host-owned `Cleanup` functions (for example database close, Redis close, temporary credential removal, or background goroutine cancellation) into a single `Cleanup`.

+- `Add(fns ...Cleanup)` appends non-nil cleanups; nil entries are ignored.
+- `Run(ctx)` invokes every registered cleanup in insertion order.
+Every cleanup runs even when earlier ones fail.
+All errors are collected and joined with `errors.Join`.
+- `Run` satisfies the `Cleanup` signature, so it can be passed directly as `Stack.Cleanup` via `cleanupGroup.Run`.

+HTTP server graceful shutdown is still runtime lifecycle wiring.
+A future `external/http/server` helper can own that flow without making starter/v0 a runtime container.

 ## Escape Hatches